owenodonnell27/visual-shark-tracking/README.md

 While in the coral board's shell, create a directory of your choosing.
 Before being able to upload files to a coral board using scp, you must upload an ssh key to the board.
 Once you have the key added, use scp to copy all models in the models folder, coral_fswebcam.py, coral_uart.py, and main.py to your newly created directory.

 Make sure you have the camera plugged in and then run main.py.

+CMDs to use on program running on boot:

+To stop: sudo systemctl stop myscript.service
+Check status: systemctl status myscript.service
+To see live output: sudo journalctl -fu myscript.service